hunterloftis/newton/readme.md

 #### Newton.Renderer

-You can render the scene however you like by providing a render function in the form `function renderFn(frameTimeInMs, simulation)`.
+You can render the scene however you like by providing a render function that takes the arguments *(frameTimeInMs, simulator)*.
 However, it's often convenient to have a default renderer for quick development.
 Newton provides one based on Canvas:

 ```js